beniza/gundert-portal-scraper/docs/USER_GUIDE.md

 # User Guide 📖

+# User Guide 📖

-Complete guide to using the Gundert Portal Scraper for extracting, transforming, and validating Malayalam manuscript content.
+Complete guide for using the Gundert Portal Scraper to extract and transform content from historical manuscript collections.
+Works with **multiple languages** (Malayalam, Sanskrit, Tamil, etc.) and **diverse content types** (biblical, linguistic, literary, cultural documents).

 ## Table of Contents